shgutte/wiseconnect/examples/snippets/wlan/twt_tcp_client/readme.md

 Parameters of this API can be configured in *sl_wifi_twt_selection_t* structure.
 Below given are the parameter descriptions:

 - twt_enable  :  1- Setup ; 0 - teardown
-- tx_latency  :  The period, in milliseconds, within which the given Tx operation needs to be completed.
-Valid values is either 0 or in the range of [200ms - 6hrs]
+- tx_latency  :  The allowed latency, in milliseconds, within which the given Tx operation is expected to be completed.
+If 0 is configured, maximum allowed Tx latency is same as rx_latency.
+Otherwise, valid values are in the range of [200ms - 6hrs].
 - rx_latency  :  The maximum allowed receive latency, in milliseconds, when an Rx packet is buffered at the AP.
-If rx_latency is less than <= 1sec (except 0), session creation is not possible.
-For default configuration, input 0.
+If rx_latency is less than <= 2 sec, session creation is not possible.
+If configured as 0, then by default 2sec is considered.
-- avg_tx_throughput  :  The expected average throughput, in Kilo Bytes per seconds, to be achieved within the Tx latency.
-Valid value is 0 to half of Device Throughput ( = 20MBPS / 2).
+- avg_tx_throughput  :  The expected average Tx throughput in Kbps should be between 0 and half of device average throughput.

 Enable TWT_AUTO_CONFIG MACRO in the app.c file.